Vaudeville, Percussion and Humor with 'Things That Go Ding!’'

 Buried in the back row of a vast array of percussion racks, antique instruments, a giant marimba, wind chimes, an upright piano, sleigh bells and a pipe organ, sits a green sparkle drum kit.
 Lorenz’s collection of “toys” sprawls across the floor in front of the first row of seats, taking over the entire stage and running to a second deck backstage, concluding with a 12-foot slide.
 It would seem you can’t take the drummer out of the kid.

 Things that Go Ding! continues the lineage of comedic vaudeville performances that ignore genres.
 Percussionist Lorenz, pianist Jamie Johns and vocalist Ray Jivoff took the audience on a two-act whirlwind spectacle that ran the gamut from the National Anthem to a silent cartoon soundtrack to a tribute to Fred Rogers.
 Instrumentally, Lorenz ranged freely, from rubber chickens to the esoteric caisa (a cousin to the Caribbean steel drum).
-While humor played a large role in the performance, Johns’ prodigious keyboard skills were on display throughout the evening, channeling some of the best-loved classical composers including Bach’s Toccata and Fugue in D Minor from The Phantom of the Opera and Bizet’s Carmen.
+While humor played a large role in the performance, Johns’ prodigious keyboard skills were on display throughout the evening, channeling some of the best-loved classical composers including Johann Sebastian Bach’s Toccata and Fugue in D Minor and Georges Bizet’s Carmen.
 Jivoff’s occasional spots found him donning a bunch of oversized purple grapes, banana or Napoleonic bicorn for laughs.

 Titles like “Gene Krupa Meets George of the Jungle” and “Tribute to Spike Jones: ‘The Man Who Murdered Music’” were hints that Lorenz and company, as talented as they are, were not about to take themselves too seriously, much like their brethren P.D.Q.
 Bach.